fossabot/Community-Guidelines/TECHNICAL-STEERING-COMMITTEE.md

 The TSC may invite non-members to participate in a non-voting capacity.
 These invitees will be listed on the agenda.

-The moderator is responsible for summarizing the discussion of each agenda item and publishing it on a publicly accessible platform (e.g., the forum).
+The moderator is responsible for summarizing the discussion of each agenda item and for publishing it for public access to the OpenDBO Github site.
 If appropriate, the moderator will also update the relevant issue, pull request or forum post.

 **Decision Making**